ondrejsika/docker-training/README.md

 - Volumes are persistent data storage for containers.
 - Volumes can be shared between containers and data are written directly to host.

+CLI

+- `docker volume` - all volume management commands
+- `docker volume ls` - list all volumes
+- `docker volume rm <volume>` - remove volume
+- `docker volume prune` - remove all not used (not bount to container) volumes

 Examples

 - `docker run -ti -v /data debian`